jsoma/tabletop/README.md

 _Now you're going to feed your spreadsheet into Tabletop_

-Include Tabletop in your HTML, then try the following, substituting your URL for `public_spreadsheet_url`
+Include the Tabletop JavaScript file in your HTML, then try the following, substituting your URL for `public_spreadsheet_url`

     <script type="text/javascript">
       window.onload = function() { init() };